datacarpentry/genomics-r-intro/index.md

 required (e.g. RNA-Seq, population genomics, etc.) and in the generation of publication-quality graphs and figures.
-Rather than get into an R vs. Python debate (both are useful), keep in mind that many of the concepts you will learn apply to Python and other programming languages.
+Rather than get into an R vs. Python debate (both are useful), keep in mind that many of the concepts you will learn apply to Python and other programming languages, as well.

 Finally, we won’t lie; R is not the easiest-to-learn programming language ever created.
 So, don’t get discouraged!
 The truth is that even with the modest